 The history of the Plinz Garden of Stillness

-To this day, you can freely walk along the community street and garden and see sculptures left and right.
+You can freely walk along the community street and garden and see sculptures left and right.
 They show lovey dovey couples, fairy tale creatures, fantastical figures, animals and more.

 The garden has expanded so much over the years, it is separated into various themes, one of them being that of fairy tales.